Musconetcong River water or watershed scenery in New Jersey

 Local plan

-Pick the corridor first: Point Mountain for special-regulation focus, Hackettstown and Stephens State Park for upper and middle public water, or Bloomsbury only when you want the lower-river gauge context to drive the trip.
+Pick the area first: Point Mountain for special fishing rule focus, Hackettstown and Stephens State Park for upper and middle public water, or Bloomsbury only when you want the lower-river gauge context to drive the trip.

 Backup water